NFDI4Energy/EFZN_rdm/README.md

 ![FAIR Guiding Principles](img/FAIR.png "Source: https://www.go-fair.org/fair-principles/")

-Figure 6: "Fair Guiding Principles" by A. Ahrens.
+*Figure 3:* "Fair Guiding Principles" by A. Ahrens.
 Licensed under [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/deed.en).

 <!-- --{{1}}--
 As open as possible, as closed as necessary.
 This is the main idea behind the FAIR principles.
 The acronym stands for: Findable, Accessible, Interoperable and Re-Usable.